 - Bad Boss: Is not above threatening, belittling, or assaulting his own followers should they fail or embarrass him.

-- Beam-O-War: How he fights the Kyuranger in their final battle.
+- Beam-O-War: Fires a massive beam to the Kyurangers who counter him with a beam of their own in their final battle.
 He ends up losing.

 - Big Bad: Leader of the Space Shogunate Jark Matter and the Kyurangers' main enemy.

 - Bishōnen Line: Don Armage's final form has a humanoid but still distinctly demonic face, much like Grandiene or the Gorma Four Priests' combined form.